otrv4/otrv4/architecture-decisions/011-otrv4-only-mode.md

 > Profile, therefore will only allow the 1-byte version string "4".
 It will also
 > not allow the Transition Signature parameter on the same profile.

+Although this mode requires encryption, TLV type 1 (Disconnected) are still necessary to provide a mechanism to session expiration.

+By requiring encryption, this mode may encourage long-lived sessions (conversations).
+The section "Session expiration" of OTRv4 protocol spec outlines how to mitigate the risks of long-lived sessions.

 ### Consequences